DIY Easter Stickers: Faux Postage Stamps

 Hello Graphics Fairy friends!
 I’m Diana from Dreams Factory and I’m happy to be here again to share another DIY project with you!
 Today I will show you how to make these gorgeous Easter Faux Postage Stamps in several different sizes.
 These Easter Stickers will be perfect for adding a touch of chicness to your projects, they will instantly beautify and make them even more charming.

 I always have so much fun creating these lovely faux postage stamps!
 I hope you already jumped on the stamp-making wagon and are enjoying making these yourself!
 To create that perforated edge stamps usually have we’ll use thinning sheers, that special tool from our beauty stash that completely transforms and makes them quite authentic looking.
-If you have other decorative edge scissors that you would like to try, now would be the perfect time to use them.
-You can go in any direction with these beauties, the choice is all yours.

 The free printables that I created for this project come with postage stamps in several different sizes, so you’ll have plenty to choose from, depending on your preferences.
 On the first printable you’ll find 25 large stamps and on the second one you will find 25 medium and 30 small stamps.
 So you’ll have a whopping total of 80 pieces that will cover all your Easter stamp needs!